 DARK SKIES GIGHA

-Dark Skies Gigha is a non-profit community group based on the Isle of Gigha which aims to promote and facilitate an interest in observing the night sky as well as providing educational experiences through regular events covering all age groups.
+Dark Skies Gigha is a non-profit community group and registered charity (SC051611) based on the Isle of Gigha which aims to promote and facilitate an interest in observing the night sky as well as providing educational experiences through regular events covering all age groups.
 The group also encourages islanders and visitors to become aware of the detrimental effects of light pollution on wildlife, humans and the night sky.

-The group have created a Dark Sky Theatre at the Dark Sky Discovery Site at the north of the island which features a night sky interpretation board, benches and stargazing pamphlets for islanders and visitors.
+The group obtained funding to create a Dark Sky Theatre at the Dark Sky Discovery Site at the north of the island which features a night sky interpretation board, benches and stargazing pamphlets for islanders and visitors.
+In addition, the Isle of Gigha Heritage Trust awarded the group funding towards the purchase of community binoculars suitable for stargazing.
+An all-sky camera project will launch in 2025 enabling access to a 360-degree horizon view of Gigha’s skies online.

-The group write regular ‘Seeing Stars’ reports that appear in the Gigha Newsletter and the group also posts stargazing information on social media.
-Stargazing Guide pamphlets are also available below and on the island.
+The group write regular reports which appear in the Gigha Newsletter and the charity also posts stargazing information and details of all their activities on the Dark Skies Gigha Facebook page.

 Email: dark.skies.gigha@gmail.com